recursionpharma/gflownet/README.md

 ## Developing & Contributing

 External contributions are welcome.
-We use `tox` to run tests and linting, and `pre-commit` to run checks before committing.
-To ensure that these checks pass, simply run `tox -e style` and `tox run` to run linters and tests, respectively.

 To install the developers dependencies
 ```
-pip install -e .[dev] --find-links https://data.pyg.org/whl/torch-2.1.2+cu121.html
+pip install -e '.[dev]' --find-links https://data.pyg.org/whl/torch-2.1.2+cu121.html
 ```

+We use `tox` to run tests and linting, and `pre-commit` to run checks before committing.
+To ensure that these checks pass, simply run `tox -e style` and `tox run` to run linters and tests, respectively.